 The CFA Orientation provides a highly interactive, learner-centric review of topics including:

 - Canadian healthcare standards and practices (including medico-legal information)

 - Organizations, programs, tools and resources available at the local, provincial and national level

 - Prescribing, addictions, pharmacy, maternity and newborn care, pediatric medicine, care of the elderly, palliative care, mental health, public health, emergency medicine primers and much more!

 We also recommend that all candidates become familiar with the tools that will be used to assess their performance.
 Click here to review the forms.

 PRA-BC Clinical Field Assessment

-The Clinical Field Assessment (CFA) is the second evaluation component of the PRA-BC program.
-It is designed to evaluate your readiness for independent practice and subsequent career as a family physician in British Columbia.
+The Clinical Field Assessment is the evaluation component of the PRA-BC program.
+It is designed to evaluate candidates' readiness for independent practice and subsequent career as family physicians in British Columbia.
 Candidates will spend 12 weeks in a specified community under the direct supervision of a trained physician assessor.
-This is where your clinical skills will be observed and assessed.
-More info: prabc.ca/assessmentcomponents
+This is where clinical skills will be observed and assessed.
+More info: prabc.ca/assessment-overview